Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 results from a false analysis of judgments.
 From the proposition:
 'Lions are hunted' one infers the existence of lions and it would seem that from the statement 'I am thinking of griffins' one could deduce their existence.
-This however, according to Stebbing mistakingly assumes that similar grammatical form implies identical logical construction.
+This however, according to Stebbing mistakenly assumes that similar grammatical form implies identical logical construction.
 In the first statement the property of being a lion and being hunted belong to the same object.
 In the second, the properties of being a griffin and being thought of do not express interrelated attributes and 'being thought of' is not really a property at all.
-Thus one can not think of a lion being hunted without a lion's existence, but a Griffin can be conceived even without existence.[^ka-9_3]
+Thus one can not think of a lion being hunted without a lion's existence, but a griffin can be conceived even without existence.[^ka-9_3]

 This doctrine is interesting but presents certain difficulties.
 It leaves the question of what constitutes a property unanswered.
 Moreover by taking two entities the existence and non-existence of which is clear, it makes the argument relatively facile.
 Supposing a proposition is made about a subject not obviously non-existent as griffins, and a relation predicated that could constitute a property, does the proposition then imply existence?
 According to Stebbing this would have to be answered affirmatively.
 The best conclusion to be drawn from Stebbing is that propositions do not necessarily imply existence, which suffices to negate Joseph's and Bradley's theory.

 Thus Stebbing discards the philosophical assumptions of propositional logic but only at the cost of making meaning the psychological attribute of the speaker.
 If a statement merely expresses a subjective attitude then the metaphysical aspect of the judgment is simply shifted from the analysis to its formulation.[^ka-10_3]

 The more important aspect of Stebbing's work is the concept of descriptions derived from Russell, which constitutes a further step in the direction of making meaning the consequences of a metaphysical and psychological context.
 This shows that phrases such as a 'square circle' can be used significantly even if they apply to nothing, and that the analysis of propositions to which such phrases apply is identical whether they describe something or nothing.
 Two examples will illustrate.
-The proposition 'Scott is the author of Waverly' can be analyzed into three assertions:
+The proposition 'Scott is the author of Waverley' can be analyzed into three assertions:

-(1) At least One Man wrote Waverly
+(1) At least One Man wrote Waverley
-(2) Only One Man wrote Waverly.
+(2) Only One Man wrote Waverley.
 (3) That man is Scott.

-The proposition will be false if (1) No one had written Waverly, (2) if more than one had written Waverly, (3) if one man had written Waverly but Scott was not the man.
+The proposition will be false if (1) No one had written Waverley, (2) if more than one had written Waverley, (3) if one man had written Waverley but Scott was not the man.

 The second statement concerns, what in Russell's original view would be called a logical construction: 'The man in the moon is yellow.'